Wu Chih-chung

-Wu Chih-chung (吳志中 (Wú Zhìzhōng)), also known by his French name François, is a Taiwanese political scientist and diplomat who has been the Deputy Minister of Foreign Affairs since August 2024.
+Wu Chih-chung (吳志中 (Wú Zhìzhōng)), also known by his French name François Wu, is a Taiwanese political scientist and diplomat who has been the deputy minister of the Ministry of Foreign Affairs since 2024.
 He previously served in the position from May 2016 to July 2018 and as the Ambassador of Taiwan in France from July 2018 to August 2024.

 Education

 After graduating from Aletheia University with a bachelor's degree in computer science, Wu studied in Paris, France, from 1989 to 1998.
-He earned a licencié (bachelor's degree) from the School for Advanced Studies in the Social Sciences, a master's degree in political science from Paris Dauphine University, a second master's degree in geopolitics from Paris 8 University Vincennes-Saint-Denis, and a third master's degree in diplomacy and then his Ph.D. in political science from Paris 1 Panthéon-Sorbonne University in 1998.
+He earned a licence (bachelor's degree) from the School for Advanced Studies in the Social Sciences, a master's degree in political science from Paris Dauphine University, a second master's degree in geopolitics from Paris 8 University Vincennes-Saint-Denis, and a third master's degree in diplomacy and then his Ph.D. in political science from Paris 1 Panthéon-Sorbonne University in 1998.

-Wu's doctoral dissertation, competed under French political historian Charles Zorgbibe, was titled, "La conception régionaliste de l'Asie-Pacifique: une étude de son évolution à travers le développement et l'institutionnalisation de ses organisations internationales" (English: The Regionalist Conception of the Asia-Pacific: A Study of its Evolution through the Development and Institutionalization of its International Organizations).
+Wu's doctoral dissertation, competed under French political historian Charles Zorgbibe, was "The Regionalist Conception of the Asia-Pacific: A Study of its Evolution through the Development and Institutionalization of its International Organizations" (La conception régionaliste de l'Asie-Pacifique: une étude de son évolution à travers le développement et l'institutionnalisation de ses organisations internationales).